COSIMA/regional-mom6/paper/paper.md

 These small scales turn out to be important for shaping the large-scale ocean circulation [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
 Thus, despite the increase in computational power and use of graphical processing units that bring about breakthrough performance and speedup [@silvestri2023oceananigansjl], there will always be smaller-scale processes that remain unresolved.
 To resolve more scales of motion given restrictions in computational power we can resolve to regional ocean modeling.
-Regional ocean modeling is an ocean simulation of only a subset of the global ocean.
+Regional ocean modeling is an ocean simulation that only simulates a subset of the global ocean.
-In order to do that, we need to apply open boundary conditions at the region's boundaries, that is, to impose conditions that mimic the oceanic flow that we are not simulating; see \autoref{fig:tasman} for an example.
+To do that, we need to apply open boundary conditions at the region's boundaries, that is, we need to impose conditions that mimic the oceanic flow that we are not simulating; see \autoref{fig:tasman} for an example.
 \autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional-mom6` package.

 MOM6 provides support for open boundary conditions and thus is becoming popular for regional ocean modeling studies (see, e.g., @gmd-16-6943-2023, @egusphere-2024-394) in addition to global configurations.